chattybot0/autoinstall/README.md

 require('crow.php');
 ```

-the packages will be installed and added automatically.
+*the packages will be installed and added automatically.*
+**Note**: _Crow.PHP auto updates, so adding it only once, and the newest version will always be installed._